mhowlett/confluent-kafka-dotnet/blog.md

 # Stateless Stream Processing in C#/.NET

 The recent v1.0 release of Confluent's Kafka clients is big news for .NET developers.
-The .NET API has had a major overhaul, making it more idiomatic, extensible and easier to use.
+The .NET API has had a major overhaul, making it more idiomatic and extensible, setting a great foundation for future development.
 In this blog post, we're going to walk through some of the new features of the library in the context of implementing a high level abstraction for stateless stream processing.

-The goal of this post is twofold.
-First, to provide in-depth comentry on how to use the library that you can look to when implementing your own applications.
-Second, to make something that is generally useful out-of-the-box.
+The primary goal of this blog post is to provide some in-depth commentary on how to use the library that you can look to when implementing your own applications.
+Compared to interacting with the Kafka protocol itself, the .NET client is very high level.
+The Kafka protocol pushes a lot of complexity onto the clients.
+But the library allows for a lot of flexibility, and there is still quite a bit of work involved in using it well, and we'll be covering the typical patterns for doing so.

+In practice, you'll often want to implement your own high level abstractions on top of the clients - like we're doing here with the stateless stream processor.
+In the future, we anticipate providing more of these high level abstractions out-of-the-box.

 Although we'll be using the .NET client, a lot of the ideas in this article are directly transferrable to other clients that build on the librdkafka C library, including Confluent's [Python](...) and [Golang](...) clients.
 All code discussed in this article can be found in the .NET client github repo, including the [stream processor](...) itself and an [example](...) of it's use.

 Here's an example of how to use the `Processor` class we're going to make:

 ```
-var transformProcessor = new Processor<Null, string, string, string>
+var processor = new Processor<Null, string, string, string>
 {
     Name = "weblog-processor",
     BootstrapServers = brokerAddress,